qualiaMachine/deep-learning-intro/episodes/1-introduction.Rmd

 :::: solution
 ## Solution
-1.  and 5 are the sort of tasks often solved with Deep Learning.
+1.  and 5 are the sort of tasks often solved with deep learning.
-2. is technically possible but solving this with Deep Learning would be extremely wasteful, you could do the same with much less computing power using traditional techniques.
+2. is technically possible but solving this with deep learning would be extremely wasteful, you could do the same with much less computing power using traditional techniques.
 3. will probably fail because there is not enough training data.
-4. will fail because the Deep Learning system only knows what cats and dogs look like, it might accidentally classify the people as cats or dogs.
+4. will fail because the deep learning system only knows what cats and dogs look like, it might accidentally classify the people as cats or dogs.
 ::::
 :::

-## How much data do you need for Deep Learning?
+## How much data do you need for deep learning?
-The rise of Deep Learning is partially due to the increased availability of very large datasets.
+The rise of deep learning is partially due to the increased availability of very large datasets.
-But how much data do you actually need to train a Deep Learning model?
+But how much data do you actually need to train a deep learning model?
 Unfortunately, this question is not easy to answer.
 It depends, among other things, on the complexity of the task (which you often do not know beforehand), the quality of the available dataset and the complexity of the network.
 For complex tasks with large neural networks, we often see that adding more data continues to improve performance.
 However, this is also not a generic truth: if the data you add is too similar to the data you already have, it will not give much new information to the neural network.